10 most frequently asked questions

 Do I need a prescription?

-As of January 1, 2014, patients can directly access a Physical Therapists in California without a prescription (Rx) for the first 30-days.
-However, because of the nature of Julie’s practice approach to see folks over an extended time, 30-days goes fast.
-To spare an interruption in care, Julie is now requiring patients to get an Rx prior to being evaluated.
-In addition, some insurance companies (Anthem Blue Cross in particular) may still require an Rx in order to reimburse for the first 30-days of service, it is your responsibility to confirm the policy of your provider.
-Just a reminder, Julie does not accept insurance but you can submit the provided invoice to your insurance for an out-of-network provider.
-(Click here to download a prescription to take with you to the doctor).
-You are responsible for understanding your coverage for an out of network provider.
+The short answer is YES!
+The long answer?
+Patients can directly access a Physical Therapists in California without a prescription (Rx) for the first 30-days of treatment only.
+However, because of the nature of Julie’s practice approach, 30-days goes fast.
+To spare an interruption in care, Julie is now requiring patients to get a prescription prior to the initial evaluation.
+In addition, some insurance companies (Anthem Blue Cross in particular) may still require a prescription in order to reimburse for the first 30-days of service, it is your responsibility to confirm the policies of your health insurance carrier.
+Just a reminder, Julie does not accept insurance but you can submit the provided invoice (superbill) to your insurance for an out-of-network provider.
+(Click here to download a prescription to take with you to the doctor or simply ask them to fax us a prescription with a diagnosis at (818) 332-4939).

 What can I expect from my evaluation session?

 what can i expect from my follow-up sessions?

 Follow-ups are scheduled weekly, bi-weekly or monthly depending on how well you are progressing through the program, how much practice you need, and how soon you will be ready for an exercise progression.
 Each session builds on the information and exercises learned at the previous session.
-Our goals will be first to build brain strategies and rebalance your system pushed out of balance by injury and pregnancy.
-Then the goal is to integrate these strategies into function, movement, and fitness that is meaningful to you.
+We will monitor and modify the program as we integrate new strategies into meaningful function, movement, and fitness.
 You will be given homework at each session for you to work on until your next session.
-Our goal is to move you back to your goals.
-Please view the video blog series “The Fit Floor” 1-3 to better understand Julie’s clinical approach.
-Follow-up appointments last 1 hour, unless an extended session is pre-scheduled.
+Self-care, independence and application of concepts into a regular, patient driven fitness without aches and pains, pelvic/abdominal health issues or return to fitness barriers is the ultimate goal of the program.
+Follow-up appointments last 1-hour, unless an extended session is pre-scheduled.

 How long is each session?